How to Build a Hamburger Menu in React

 /*This code block should be located within your media query.

-For the hamburger icon to be functional, you'll attach an event listener to the icon.
-This event listener will call a function (that you'll create shortly) each time a user clicks on the icon.
-For now, log "click" to the console:
+To make the hamburger icon functional, you'll need to attach an event listener to it.
+This event listener will trigger a function each time a user clicks on the icon.
+For now, you can log "click" to the console:

 //MobileNavigation.js